Yandex Cloud

 • --password: User password.
 The password must be from 8 to 128 characters long.

-You can also generate a password with Connection Manager.
-To do this, specify --generate-password instead of --password=<password>.
+You can also generate a password using Connection Manager.
+Do it by specifying --generate-password instead of --password=<password>.

 For more information about quotas and query-level settings, see ClickHouse® settings.

-To set multiple quotas, list them by specifying the --quota parameter once for each quota in the following command:
+To set multiple quotas, list them by specifying the --quota parameter for each quota in the following command:

 yc managed-clickhouse user create <username> \